 I'm an award-winning author/storyteller who writes about the history, the people, and the places of the north.
 My books include The Caribou Hotel: Hauntings, hospitality, a hunter and the parrot, One Mush: Jamaica's Dogsled Team, Yukon Sport : An Illustrated Encyclopedia, River Time: Racing the Ghosts of the Klondike Rush, Better Than A Cure: One man's journey to free the world of Polio (with Ramesh Ferris) and Yukon Quest: The 1000-mile sled dog race between Fairbanks and Whitehorse.

 I grew up in Dawson City.
 The Klondike Gold Rush was my back yard and I was surrounded by writers, both living and long gone.
 Pierre Berton's childhood home was just down the street.
 Dick North lived on the next block over, right beside Jack London's cabin.
 Robert Service's cabin was a 10 minute walk from my front door.
 Today I live in Whitehorse, Yukon.
-From here I can hike on ancient First Nation trading trails across the coastal mountains, follow the route of the riverboats down the Yukon River or discover long lost mines hidden in the interior trenchs.
+From here I can hike on ancient First Nation trading trails across the coastal mountains, follow the route of the riverboats down the Yukon River or discover long lost places hidden in the interior trenches.